 Geofencing is legal and complies with all privacy laws.
 Mobile phone users have opted-in to advertising networks through terms and conditions in free apps, including news, weather apps and games.

 In compliance with privacy laws, you will not know personally identifiable information about the people who have seen your ads (no visibility of names, phone numbers, email addresses, etc.).
 You do have access to data on how your ads performed by location and other factors.

 No. There are many, many forms of digital ad targeting, so users do not know exactly how they have been targeted.

 For a phone to be captured in the geofence, location services must be turned on and reception good.
 Typically 40% of devices are captured.

 Changes may be made at any time during a campaign.
 There is no charge to update your ad creative, adjust the campaign or allocate your budget differently.

-Geofencing costs $8.50 per thousand ads shown (CPM) plus a management fee for the campaign.
+Geofencing costs between $5 to $8.50 per thousand ads shown (CPM) with minimum campaigns starting at $1,495/month.
 No contracts required.
 Other conditions may apply.